qouteall/immptl/docs/wiki/API-for-Other-Mods.md

 `axisW` and `axisH` are unit vectors and should be perpendicular to each other.
 The portal orientation has nothing to do with pitch and yaw (because pitch and yaw cannot represent tilted rotations).

-**If the portal attribute gets changed on the server side after the portal has spawned, call `portal.reloadAndSyncToClient()` to sync the changes to client.**
+**If the portal attribute gets changed on the server side after the portal has spawned, call `portal.reloadAndSyncToClientNextTick()` to sync the changes to client.**

 To create the reverse/flipped portal entity, use `PortalAPI.createReversePortal` `PortalAPI.createFlippedPortal` .
 [How bi-way portals and bi-faced portals are organized](./Portal-Customization#1-nether-portal--4-portal-entities)